redmage840/shiningforce/README.md

 Warrior: Attack: Agility versus agility to-hit.
 Strength versus endurance determines damage.
 Range 1, type melee.<br>
 Warrior: Leap: Move over obstacles to any square within range 3.
 Movement effects do not affect the range of Leap<br>
 unless specifically noted.
 Does not count as either an action or a move.
 Can only be used once per turn.<br>
 Shadow: Shadow Strike: Range 2-8.
 Agility versus dodge to-hit.
-Strength versus endurance determines damage.
-Type is<br> ranged.<br>
+Strength versus endurance determines damage.<br>
+Type is ranged.<br>
-Shadow: Dark Shroud: Target Warrior, Bard, Trickster, or Plaguebearer and all of the same within range 3 of the<br>
+Shadow: Dark Shroud: Target Warrior, Bard, Trickster, or Plaguebearer and all other of all these types within range<br>
-target heal 2 spirit up to their max spirit and receive +1 dodge if they do not already have the effect.
-Lasts<br>
+of the target heal 2 spirit up to their max spirit and receive +1 dodge if they do not already have the effect.<br>
-3 turns at level 3.<br>
+Lasts 3 turns at level 3.<br>
 Shadow: Muddle: If target within range 4 fails psyche save, it gets muddle effect for 3 turns.
 At the end of turn,<br>
 the affected unit attacks itself using its own agility versus its own agility to-hit and its own strength and<br>
 endurance for determining damage with type of melee.
 Level 5.<br>